-Many people smoke tobacco for many different reasons.
+Many people smoke commercial tobacco for many different reasons.
 Pregnancy is often a time when families consider their lifestyle choices.
-If you smoke you might be wondering how it can affect the health of your pregnancy, breastfeeding and your children.
+If you smoke, you might be wondering how it can affect the health of your pregnancy, breastfeeding/chestfeeding and your children.
+This article is referring to commercial tobacco use and gives a brief statement about ceremonial tobacco.

 Tobacco and Fertility